 Additional resources

 The website pinout.xyz is a helpful resource with the exact layout and role of each pin for Raspberry Pi.
+When working with Viam, make sure to reference the physical pin numbers, and not the GPIO numbers listed on pinout.xyz.

 The demo video provides a brief overview of the project.